 When I’m not working on research, I’m mostly playing on my PS5 or cheering for India in cricket.
-I also enjoy tennis, climbing, and football.
+I also enjoy tennis and cooking with my wonderful and brilliant wife Emily First.

 University of Massachusetts Amherst